Aerial of the Hanford Site's 100K Area from October 2022.

 Hanford’s 100 Area is the part of the Hanford Site located along the banks of the Columbia River.
 It is where Hanford’s nine former plutonium production reactors are found.
 The nine reactors (B Reactor, C Reactor, D Reactor, DR Reactor, F Reactor, H Reactor, K East Reactor, K West Reactor, and N Reactor) were built between 1943 and 1965.
 They were constructed next to the river because of the availability of hydroelectric power and cooling water needed to operate them.

-Inside the nuclear reactors at Hanford, a process called a chain reaction changed the chemical composition of uranium by exposing the material to extra neutrons.
-During Hanford’s mission of plutonium production from 1943 through 1987, tons of plutonium were produced as a result of hundreds of thousands of tons of metal uranium fuel rods being subjected to the nuclear chain reactions in the reactors.
+These reactors were needed to facilitate the process by which the natural element uranium was changed into the man-made element plutonium, which was the critical substance required for atomic weapons to be produced.
+The Hanford reactors used a process called a chain reaction to change uranium into plutonium.
+During Hanford’s plutonium production mission from 1943 through 1987, tons of plutonium were produced by hundreds of thousands of tons of uranium fuel rods being subjected to the chain reactions inside the reactors.

 This process of producing plutonium was extremely inefficient.
 The years of plutonium production generated millions of tons of solid waste and billions of gallons of liquid waste.
 Cleaning up those wastes constitutes Hanford’s current mission for the Department of Energy.